-Recently, attempts have been made to model low and highlevel system changes in automated and semi-automatic systems as discrete event dynamic systems (DEDS).
+Recently, attempts have been made to model low- and high-level system changes in automated and semi-automatic systems as DEDS.
 Several attempts to improve the modeling capabilities are focused on mapping the continuous world into a discrete one.
-However, repeated results are available which indicate that large interactive systems evolve into states where minor events can lead to a catastrophe.
-Discrete event systems (DES) have been used in many domains to model and control system state changes within a process.
-Some of the domains include the following: Manufacturing, Robotics, Autonomous Agent Modeling, Control Theory, Assembly and Planning, Concurrency Control, Distributed Systems, Hierarchical Control, Highway Traffic Control, Autonomous Under Uncertainty, Operating Systems, Observation Communication Protocols, Real-Time Systems, Scheduling, and Simulation.
+However, repeated results are available that indicate that large interactive systems evolve into states where minor events can lead to a catastrophe.
+Discrete-event systems (DES) have been used in many domains to model and control system state changes within a process.
+Some of the domains include